Adobe has developed Excel tools that help you monitor the health of your organization's Analytics implementation.

 - The Analytics Health Dashboard dives deep into a single report suite and provides a view into data collected in every component (eVar, prop, and event).
 This can help point out if data has stopped collecting into a component so you can take action to correct the issue.

 - The Marathon Dashboard runs across all report suites in your organization and reports on component settings to help you ensure you are measuring consistently cross-suite.

 The dashboards are maintained by Adobe Consulting.
 For assistance beyond the content of this page, please reach out to your Adobe Customer Success Manager (CSM) to request consulting support.

 Adobe is constantly evolving these tools to meet additional use cases & needs of our customers.
 To ensure you have the latest version, click below:

 Using the Dashboards

 Auditing happens both upstream on inbound data collection and downstream once report suites have been implemented.
-Some customers run the dashboards the day after a release, while others run them once a week/month to keep a pulse on collected data.
 Here's where Adobe sees these dashboards fitting into your process: